Custom condition inside inState¶

 }

-takes a lambda as parameter with the following signature: (State) -> Boolean
+condition takes a lambda as a parameter with the following signature: (State) -> Boolean.

-the exact way as you already know, just wrapped around a condition
+You can use onEnter, on<Action> and collectWhileInState the exact way as you already know, just wrapped in a condition block.